 We are flexible

 It matters little to us where or when work gets done.
 We do not pretend to know individual circumstances and the stresses they create.
 Carving space for family responsibilities, health, personal time off, are all important and we respect that.

-Thirty percent of our employees worldwide were hired in the last year – all fully remote.
+We've added hundreds of employees globally – all fully remote.
 Most had not met a manager or peer in person before joining.
 Our entire new-hire onboarding process has been adapted to support remote work.
 An equal challenge is imparting company culture from a distance.
 It takes extra attention, personal invitations and conversations to bring new people into the fold.